River Rocks come in a variety of shapes, colors, and sizes.

 River Rocks will vary in description depending on the parent stone it separated from and the amount of erosion water may have been able to do.

-When the stones start out at their point of origin (the area the parent rock broke off), they are usually larger and more angular shaped.
+When the stones start at their point of origin (the area where the parent rock broke off), they are usually larger and more angular shaped.

 As water erosion takes place, the stones begin to weather and take on a more rounded shape.